84AP/MethCoresProfiler/README.md

 library(pastecs)
 library("cowplot")

-It is possible to use the R package "pacman" present in the scripts to install the necessary R packages
+It is possible to use the R package "pacman" present in the scripts to install the necessary R packages or run Install_Dependencies.R

 ==============================================
 ABOUT THIS PACKAGE: